How to Fire Your Dev Shop (Safely)

 It wasn’t an edge case.
 It was Tuesday.

-This pattern is everywhere now.
-AI-generated code looks professional — good variable names, consistent formatting, reads well.
-Under the hood: no tests, no error handling, security holes that only show up when real people use the product .
+We’re seeing this in about half the rescue projects that come through our door now.
+AI-generated code looks professional - good variable names, consistent formatting, reads well.
+But under the hood you find no tests, no error handling, and security holes that only show up when real people use the product .
 Qodo’s 2025 report found AI code produces 1.7x more issues than human-written code.
 And that’s when someone reviews it.
 When nobody does?
 It’s a time bomb.

 What to Actually Look For in the Next One #

-Ask to see a real weekly report.
-From an actual project, anonymized.
-A team worth hiring sends a one-page Friday email: what shipped, what hit a wall, what’s next week.
-No jargon.
-We wrote about what that looks like — that’s the bar.
+Before you sign anything, request a real weekly report from an actual project, anonymized.
+A team worth hiring sends a one-page Friday email covering what shipped, what hit a wall, and what’s next.
+We wrote about what that looks like - that’s the bar.

-Ask who owns the code.
-“You do” is the only acceptable answer.
-Backed by a contract clause.
+Find out who owns the code.
+“You do” is the only acceptable answer, backed by a contract clause that transfers ownership at each paid milestone.

-Ask about their testing policy.
-If they can’t give you a number and a methodology, they don’t have one.
-TDD — writing tests before code — is the difference between shops that ship safely and shops that ship and pray.
-Especially now, when so much code is AI-generated.
-Without tests, nobody — not even the developers — knows if the code works.
+Now the question that matters most.
+If they can’t give you a coverage number and a methodology, they don’t have one.
+TDD - writing tests before code - is the difference between shops that ship safely and shops that ship and pray.
+Especially now that so much code is AI-generated.

-Ask how deploys work.
-Good teams deploy daily .
-Nothing breaks.
+Then dig into how deploys work.
+Good teams deploy daily without drama.
 Bad teams deploy monthly and everyone holds their breath.
 If deploys are scary, the code is fragile.

-Ask to talk to a founder they’ve rescued.
-Not their happiest client.
-Someone who came from a situation like yours.
+Request a reference from a founder they’ve rescued - not their happiest client, but someone who came from a situation like yours.
 If they can’t produce one, they haven’t done this before.

-Watch the first week.
+The first week tells you everything about the next six months.
 Did they send an onboarding checklist ?
 Set up a project board?
 Explain their delivery flow ?
-The first week tells you everything about the next six months.

-Firing a dev shop feels like failure.
-It isn’t.
-Staying with a bad one is.
+Firing a dev shop feels like failure, but staying with a bad one costs more.

-Here’s what nobody tells you: you’re going to pay twice for the same product.
+You’re going to pay twice for the same product.
 Once for the bad code, once to fix it.
 That’s the tax.
-The question is just how big the second bill is.
-And that depends entirely on who you hire next and what they find when they open the hood.
+The size of the second bill depends on who you hire next and what they find when they open the hood.

-Get the code, get it audited, and hire someone who writes tests first and explains everything in language you actually understand.
-You already know what bad looks like — you just lived through it.
-Trust that.
+Get the code, get it audited, and hire someone who writes tests first and explains things in language you understand.
+You lived through the bad version - that experience is worth something when you’re picking the next team.

 We’ve been writing about the practices that prevent these disasters.
 The ones that matter most if you’re evaluating your next partner: